DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

-# The digital and theater as mediating conjunctures
+# The Digital and Theater as Mediating Conjunctures

 In this final chapter, we would like to show how intermedial thought, as we conceive of it, is able to renew our approach to certain questions